 These keywords continue to bring organic traffic and qualified leads to the site.

-Some of the keywords we ranked for were highly competitive, requiring a lot of backlinks and domain expertise.
+Some of the keywords we ranked for were highly competitive, typically requiring a lot of backlinks and domain expertise.
 We managed to rank for them without either.

 Although high-volume keywords can help bring in a lot of traffic and raise awareness, they don’t tend to have great conversion rates, at least not in the B2B cyber security industry.